adelaideecoinformatics/dataone-java-poster/README.rst

 The tool can also be used to synchronise two directories of eml files - which is useful for testing.
 Rather than specify a ``--destination_url`` specify a ``--destination_path``.

 Since write access is required to the DataOne server an approriate credentials file must be provided via ``--cert_file``.
+The DataONE MN server runs its own local Certificate Authority (CA) and issues certificates to clients (like us) that can be used for auth when we try to make HTTP API calls.

 The tool can also be run in trial mode, where it simply works out the files that would need to be uploaded.
 Since no write occurs, this can be run without credentials.
 If ``--trial_run`` is used, adding ``--verbose`` will list the files to be uloaded.